 > Dedicated Finance major looking for an engaging internship to enhance skills and gain experience.

-And what if there's another candidate who details the skills that s/he possesses, only to explain how it can be used to achieve organizational goals?
+And what if there's another candidate who details the skills that s/he possesses, only to explain how they can be used to achieve organizational goals?

 Something like this:

-*Dyanmic and detail-oriented English major looking to leverage his stellar communication skills as an Intern to create engaging and SEO-driven content for large-scale conglomerates.
-Demonstrated ability to efficiently work in teams as a zonal-level lacrosse player at University of Berkeley. *
+Dynamic and detail-oriented English major looking to leverage his stellar communication skills as an Intern to create engaging and SEO-driven content for large-scale conglomerates.
+Demonstrated ability to efficiently work in teams as a zonal-level lacrosse player at the University of Berkeley.

 Try to convince the recruiter how you'll play an instrumental role in helping them achieve their goals.
 Merely sending a bucket list of items that you are looking for won't serve any purpose.

-That's the major difference between a College Resume Summary and a College Resume Objective section.
+That's the major difference between an Intern Resume Summary and an Intern Resume Objective section.
 You should ideally be targeting the former.
-The skills that you possess will remain contant in both the cases, but the emphasis should be on the needs of the recruiter, not your own.
+The skills that you possess will remain constant in both cases, but the emphasis should be on the needs of the recruiter, not your own.

 You can check out our in-depth guide on the Resume Objective section for more insights on how to optimize this section as per your requirements.

-Our first advice would be to not get overwhelmed by the resumes which you see online.
+Our first advice would be to not get overwhelmed by the resumes that you see online.
 Most of them are standard professional resumes and nowhere related to what you are looking for.

 Besides odd jobs, you can additionally add your experiences in the non-profit sector, or any voluntary work which you might have done previously.